 Everyone thinks that it takes a lot to become a millionaire, like (you must) having a successful business or winning the lottery (being super lucky), however, that is not the case.
-I bet that you have walked by millionaires every couple of days, and you didn’t even know it 😉
+I bet that you have walked by millionaires without evening knowing it.

 Here are a few thoughts (or actionable things if you prefer) that you can do to move into the direction of being financially free, logically depending on your circumstances, but nonetheless I think these points are valid for just about anyone.
 It’s a mix of advice I have acted on, mixed with my thought pattern.
 I mean, I’m sure you’ve googled, “how to make money”, “how to get rich”, etc. and there are plenty of articles out there, so the below is nothing new, except my consolidated thinking in terms of how to get to that point.